Against discrimination at the RUB

 • Revocation of a teaching assignment or authorisation to teach

-• Revocation of honours or titles awarded by Ruhr University Bochum
+• Revocation of honors or titles awarded by Ruhr University Bochum

 • Criminal proceedings with police investigations